bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1a-air-molecules.md

 ---
-title: Sound Basics - Part 1a Air molecules
+title: Sound Basics Part 1a - Air molecules
-description:
+description: test
 comments: true
 published: false
 ---

 Sound Basics - Part 1a: Air molecules
 Talks about Air and gives illustration of size and number of molecules there are: http://www.silcom.com/~aludwig/musicand.htm